somanshh/warehouse-management/README.md

 5. **Editing Warehouse Information:**
 - On the warehouse details page, click the "Edit" button.
 - Modify the warehouse information in the form that appears.
-- Add custom fields by clicking the "Add Custom Field" button.
 - Click "Save" to update the warehouse information or "Cancel" to discard changes.

-6. **Responsive Design:**
-- Test the application on different screen sizes to ensure it's responsive.

-## Technologies Used

-- React
-- Redux for state management
-- React Router for navigation
-- CSS for styling

-## Project Structure

-- `src/components`: Contains all React components
-- `src/pages`: Contains page-level components
-- `src/redux`: Contains Redux store, actions, and reducers
-- `src/App.js`: Main application component
-- `src/index.js`: Entry point of the application

-## Additional Notes

-- This project uses a static JSON file for data.
-In a real-world scenario, you would typically fetch this data from an API.
-- Custom fields are currently stored in component state.
-For persistence, you would need to update the Redux store and potentially send updates to a backend server.